 Limitations on Border Searches

 Although suspicionless border searches are allowed, there are limits to their scope and extent.
 A federal court of appeals drew these limits in a case involving a search at the U.S.-Mexico border.
+(The decision doesn't apply to the nation at large—see "circuit court.")
 (United States v.
 Cotterman, 709 F.3d 952 (9th Cir.
 2013).)
 When the defendant was crossing the border, officials received an alert that he had been convicted of child molestation 15 years earlier.
 The officials searched his laptop, but didn’t find anything.
 So they shipped it 170 miles to undergo a comprehensive examination that revealed images of child pornography.

 The court of appeals held that a search like this exceeded the scope of a routine border search and required some basis for suspicion of criminal activity.
 Most of the existing law on border searches dealt with the search of a person, suitcase, or car—not potentially all of an individual’s important documents as accessed through a laptop computer.
 With the advancements of technology, people routinely travel—or just walk the streets—with sensitive, personal information stored on their phones and computers.
 Should law enforcement officials be able to peruse all of our sensitive information just because we happen to be travelling?
 The court of appeals said no. Rather, border officials can search electronic devices in only a routine and cursory manner.
 They can quickly go through files, but they can’t conduct the kind of detailed search described above without some reasonable suspicion that they are likely to find evidence of crime.